Actindo-AG/Documentation/RetailSuiteAccounting/Integration/02_ManageTaxKeys.md

 1. Select the tax key to be edited.
 The data for the selected tax key are displayed in the corresponding fields at the bottom.

-    > [Warning] Be aware that any changes made to a tax key will overwrite the preset values.
+    > [Note] Be aware that any changes made to a tax key will overwrite the preset values.

 2. Edit the fields as appropriate.